subhk/BioFlows.jl/README.md

 # BioFlows.jl

-A comprehensive Julia package for simulating biological flows using computational fluid dynamics with immersed boundary methods.
+A Julia package for simulating biological flows using computational fluid dynamics with immersed boundary methods.

 ## Features